Surya0696/front-end-practice/JS_InterviewQuestions_List/JS-interview-question.md

 34. What is difference between put and patch method in javascript

 35. What is difference between null and undefined in javascript

+36. What are features of ECMAScript 6 in javasctipt